sillevl/labict-citygame/actual-content-change-this-chapter/game-management/connection-between-website-and-mbed/the-websocket.md

 ## **Websocket**
-For the websocket I've use the library ws.
+For the websocket I've used the library ws.
 ### **Why use a websocket?**
 We needed the websocket because we wanted to update our map without refreshing the page.
 ### **How does it work?**